cksystemsteaching/selfie/README.md

 ### Emulation

-RISC-U code runs on actual RISC-V hardware.
+RISC-U code including selfie runs on actual RISC-V hardware.
 If you are interested in seeing how, check out:

 [https://github.com/cksystemsteaching/selfie/tree/main/machine](https://github.com/cksystemsteaching/selfie/tree/main/machine)

 Well, most of us do not have access to RISC-V hardware, at least not yet.
 We can nevertheless run RISC-U code using an *emulator* which is software that simulates actual hardware.
-For example, RISC-U code runs on the popular emulator [QEMU](https://www.qemu.org).
+For example, RISC-U code including selfie runs on the popular emulator [QEMU](https://www.qemu.org).

 Selfie also implements an emulator called *mipster* that just supports RISC-U to keep it simple.
 Older versions of selfie emulated *MIPS*, an ISA preceding RISC-V, hence the name.
-We already saw that invoking mipster works by using the `-m` option, for example:
+We use mipster throughout the book for a number of reasons.
+First of all, the design of mipster is educational.
+In fact, right below we use mipster code to explain emulation.
+Then, we use mipster to explain algorithmic complexity in more detail than before leveraging the fact that mipster can execute mipster.
+After EBNF defining EBNF, this is our second example of self-referentiality.
+Lastly, for our convenience, we use mipster, rather than actual hardware or other emulators, for executing RISC-U code in all our examples.
+We already saw that mipster is invoked with the `-m` option, for example:

 ```
 ./selfie -c selfie.c -m 1